Senyo Health App - Comorbid Alcohol Use Disorder Treatment in Individuals With Bipolar Disorder Using a Telehealth Collaborative Care Platform

 Summary

-The purpose of this study is to examine the effectiveness of a digital integrated behavioral health (IBH) platform in improving substance use outcomes, including treatment retention and substance use frequency and severity in patients with Bipolar Disorder.
+The purpose of this study is to examine the effectiveness of a digital integrated behavioral health (IBH) platform in improving alcohol use outcomes, including treatment retention and substance use frequency and severity in patients with Bipolar Disorder.

 Eligibility